 *This may not represent all side effects.
 Please discuss with your healthcare provider.

 For most people, IVF is more successful than the 20% chance a healthy 30-year-old woman has of conceiving each month.
 However, it’s important to remember that many factors can influence the chances of IVF working, such as your age and whether you have any other medical conditions.

 Success rates are higher for younger women.
-For women using their own fresh eggs in 2015, the chances of having a baby on the first cycle were as follows:
+For women using their own fresh eggs in 2020, the chances of having a baby on the first embryo transfer were as follows*: